The Unseen Consequence of High Humidity:

 Why is This a Problem?

-As the weather condition that caused the high dew point passes so shall the buildup of moisture in the clothes dryer’s drum.
+As the weather condition that caused the high dew point passes, so shall the moisture buildup in the clothes dryer’s drum.

 A wet drum will require more energy to dry your clothes, making your appliance work harder and increasing your electricity bill.